jmilkiewicz/OverheadCourse/signups/index.markdown

 - {% include padelEssentials.markdown %}
 - {% include padelDefence.markdown %}

 Each participant can **choose** the course that best suits their current needs and goals.
+Discover more about each training program by clicking on the courses above.

 Click [here](#-course-selection) for help regarding course selection.